MichaelCurrin/unicron/README.md

     * Whenever Uni-Cron runs, the tasks queued up will run consecutively.
 No worrying about load on the memory or network traffic or that tasks might run simultaneously.
 Without Uni-Cron, you'd have to check that all the crontab times are different and that long-running tasks do not overlap with each other.
 - **Logging which is informative but so noisy that is hides errors**
     * A detailed log for each task, using the task's output (successes and failures).
     * A summary log at the main app level.
-You can  silence crontab mails which have no errors, you can still see Uni-Cron ran by checking the Uni-Cron app log.
+By default, Uni-Cron runs with no output if successful, which means you can run it with crontab without generating mails unless there are failures.

 ### Basic structure